Queen Elizabeth II 'threw her paper to the floor after she found out about Princess Lilibet's name'

 Emily Towers

-Queen Elizabeth II was apparently very unhappy when she found out about Harry and Meghan’s daughter being named Lilibet.
+Queen Elizabeth II was reportedly unhappy when she found out about Harry and Meghan’s daughter being named Lilibet.

 Author Robert Jobson has divulged the claims in his new book, The Windsor Legacy: A Royal Dynasty of Secrets, Scandal and Survival.